The Must Vote in 2006: A Blueprint for Voters

 Here is a set of leadership qualities to consider when deciding who will get your vote:

-• Competency is a must in leadership
+- Competency is a must in leadership

 Everyone makes mistakes, but when it comes to running a nation, it is vital to choose those who have demonstrated a clear ability to get the job done.
 Mistakes in government can have a long-standing impact on thousands of people.
-Guyana simply cannot afford any more of these kinds of mistakes.
+Guyana simply cannot afford any more of these kinds of mistakes. - Diplomacy is standard practice

 Choose only leaders who are capable of being diplomatic and willing to work with others to accomplish the greatest good for all interested parties.
-There will be times when occasional issues deserve an uncompromising stance, but 99 percent of being a good leader is knowing how to be diplomatic.
+There will be times when occasional issues deserve an uncompromising stance, but 99 percent of being a good leader is knowing how to be diplomatic. - A good leader has proven himself/herself in the community

 Whether it is through business, academia or community service - a good leader has a proven track record for being trustworthy and accessible.
 One good rule of thumb is to dismiss all consideration regarding any politician caught in a compromising position.
-Guyana should demand only those with the highest integrity to lead our country.
+Guyana should demand only those with the highest integrity to lead our country. - A good leader knows he is a servant of the people

 A good way to weed out the Machiavellians is to listen to their speeches.
 If they talk more about themselves than about the people they intend to serve, this is a sure way to gauge where their interests will lie once in office.
-Humility is a quality often in want in politicians, but good leaders have it in abundance.
+Humility is a quality often in want in politicians, but good leaders have it in abundance. - A good leader knows where to place his alliance

 If a leader is seeking re-election, check his/her voting record to see if party lines were more important than the best interests of the people.
 Never vote for those who are puppets of back room politicians.